BlazingDB/blazingsql/README.md

 Here's two copy + paste reproducable BlazingSQL snippets, keep scrolling to find [example Notebooks](#examples) below.

-Create and query a table from a `cudf.DataFrame`:
+Create and query a table from a `cudf.DataFrame` with progress bar:

 ```python
 import cudf